 The following season Kenny Jacket took over as manager and promotion was won on the final day of the 2004-05 season in the final ever game at the now dilapidated Vetch Field.
 A new ground had been in the pipeline for many seasons and at last the club moved to the sparkling Liberty Stadium at White Rock, named after Liberty Properties Ltd won the naming rights.
 The stadium was to be shared with the franchised regional rugby club, Ospreys.

-In 2006 The Swans won a second Football League Trophy before former playing hero Roberto Martinez moved into the managerial hot seat.
-He immediately installed a delightful style of passing football, with the ball being kept on the deck as much as possible, leading to another promotion.
-He was lured to Wigan Athletic, with replacement Paulo Sousa being more conservative.
-Sousa was replaced by the highly rated Brendan Rogers.
+Former playing hero Roberto Martinez moved into the managerial hot seat in February 2007; immediately installing a delightful style of passing football, with the ball being kept on the deck as much as possible.

 Wilfried Bony took over as top scorer in the 2013-14 season as Michu departed.
 In a shock to most people Laudrup was dismissed in February 2014 to be replaced by former playing favourite Garry Monk.
 Bony departed in the January 2015 transfer window, but the Swans continued to impress.